1 October 2010 – 1 July 2015

-Laxshmi Greaves is currently working on an AHRC funded PhD collaborative project between the Welsh School of Architecture and the British Museum.
+Laxshmi Greaves worked on an AHRC funded PhD collaborative project between the Welsh School of Architecture and the British Museum.